jbarnes850/near-ai-cookbook/README.md

 [![Version](https://img.shields.io/badge/version-v0.1.0-blue.svg)](https://github.com/near/near-ai-cookbook)
 [![Twitter Follow](https://img.shields.io/twitter/follow/nearprotocol?style=social)](https://twitter.com/nearprotocol)

 Welcome to the NEAR AI Cookbook!
-This repository contains examples and best practices for integrating AI capabilities on NEAR, using a suite of tools and resources across our ecosystem.
-Whether you're a seasoned developer or just getting started with AI, this cookbook will help you leverage the power of decentralized AI on NEAR.
+This repository is your comprehensive guide to integrating AI capabilities with NEAR Protocol.
+Whether you're building decentralized AI applications, implementing onchain machine learning models, or exploring the intersection of AI and Web3, this cookbook will help you get started with AI on NEAR.

 ## Table of Contents